heidaraliy/SilkForest/apps/silkforest-web/src/docs/silkghost/SilkGhostDocumentation.md

 ### **Powerful Convolution Engine**

-Algorithmically, SilkGhost is different.
-Instead of being built on a traditional framework-driven convolver, we've re-engineered SilkGhost using a custom convolution engine that is capable of generating authentic, detailed reverbs derived from curated impulse responses, and doing it pretty efficiently too.
+Algorithmically, SilkGhost is slightly different.
+At its core, SilkGhost leverages JUCE's powerful convolution engine, but with a unique twist.
+We've meticulously crafted custom impulse responses by hand, focusing on creating spaces and textures that bridge the gap between natural acoustics and otherworldly ambience.

 ### **Dynamic Parameter Control**